 2. There is a white haloing around all the type on the form.

 One of the basic errors Vogt made, and I should have commented on it earlier, was to suggest that images in the PDF were in the TIFF format (a compressed format that exactly preserves the image).
 It isn’t.
 The color background layer is a highly compressed, and lossy JPEG file.
-That’s why the long form images have “halos” around the letters and Vogt’s sample images don’t.
+[Update: Experiments with a Xerox WorkCentre Model 7655 show identical halos.
+They are an artifact of the mixed raster content compression used to optimize the PDF by that machine.]

 3. The Obama Certificate is loaded with both binary and grayscale letters